toliva/ConnectivityContent/apis/02-Product Management/05-Image-API-(Experimental)/04-sample-messages.md

 }
 ```

-Partner can then issue a Delete statement to stop seeing this image completely for this property
+The partner can then issue a Delete statement to stop seeing this image completely for this property
 ```
 DELETE https://services.expediapartnercentral.com/properties/12933870/images/dcb9d144-2a5c-469c-a71c-e2f69c788e26
 Accept: application/json